Samsung HMD Odyssey+ Windows Mixed Reality Headset with 2 Wireless Controllers 3.5" Black (XE800ZBA-HC1US)View on Amazon

 Untethered or standalone headsets don’t require you to plug in a connection cable of any kind to the computer or the console.
 Furthermore, you don’t need an external device to operate them like with tethered VR headsets.

 Untethered VR headsets offer a hand-free experience and more immersion thanks to their wireless capability, often through Wi-Fi.
 In exchange, their specs are not as powerful as the tethered headsets.
 Nevertheless, some standalone VR headsets such as Oculus Quest 2 still pack serious mobile computing power for detailed and smooth graphics.

 As the name implies, this type of VR headsets can be used with just a smartphone.
 They are the most popular type thanks to their simplicity and convenience.
 They are the best VR headsets for enjoying VR content just about anywhere.
 As long as you have a smartphone and a mobile headset.

-As mentioned above, the smartphones are used as both a display and the processing unit.
+As mentioned above, smartphones are used as both a display and a processing unit.
 Because of that, mobile VR headsets are the least powerful in terms of performance.
-Mobile headsets such as Samsung Gear VR or BNEXT VR Headset are more fitting for users that don’t require a lot of high end features.
+Mobile headsets such as Samsung Gear VR or BNEXT VR Headset are more fitting for users that don’t require a lot of high-end features.